mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 the size of formation they are assigned to.
-Since most major K’kree warships carry a complement of robotic fighters and can thus provide their own close escort, there are relatively few ships optimised for the escort role.
+Since most major K’kree warships carry a complement of robotic fighters and can thus provide their own close escort, there are relatively few ships optimized for the escort role.
 This leads to the deployment of all-big-ship forces at times, with smaller vessels operating elsewhere as scouts or security elements.